jifPB/JifInjector/README.md

 # example
-example of a simple static method that can be used as the load entry point
+example of a simple static method that can be used as the load entry point:

 ```Csharp